tOSuser/shMock/README.md

 ## What Shtest is
 Shtest is a practical framework to develop tests for shell scripts such as sh/bash/groovy.
-The framework contains several principals and and also a set of pre-coded tools to write and running tests.
+The framework contains several principals and also a set of pre-coded tools to write and running tests.
 Currently Shtest is published as a part of RepoUtils (a multi languages CI/CD/CT flow manager) and can be not installed as a separated package.